 Self-care and Rev. Kate Bottley

 There were a few who did not find it funny.
-Those who had the negative thoughts, started using social media and even sending her letters to tell her.
+Those who had the negative thoughts, started using social media and even sent her letters to tell her.
 All through this period she kept up with her pastoral and chaplaincy work.
 It put a lot of pressure on her.
-Rev. Kate thought she was resilient and was busy taking care of others.
+Rev. Kate thought she was resilient and carried on being busy taking care of others.
 It was at a cost to herself – she started not addressing her own professional needs.
 She needed to find a way to self-care herself and realised that she could not this alone.
 She recognised she needed to have someone to talk to and help her.
-She therefore found a mentor who she could confidentiality share her work with, and help her address her self-care.
+She therefore found a mentor who she could confidentiality share her work with, and help her address her strategies to self-care.

 Importance of self-care for counsellors